timplourde/js-components/README.md

 Unfortunately we lost some decoupling.
 For example, there is no reason why the ``profile`` component needs to know about something called a `portfolioChanged` event/topic.
 As we add components to our application, they will all need to be modified to know about each other.

+Also, we have a possible topic name collision issue.
+If in the future another component decides to publish a "portfolioChanged" event, then you may have unexpected behavior.

-We could try to reduce this coupling in a similar way we did with Lucid in the previous example- by making all events "namespaced", aggregating them and forwarding to "private" topics but instead let's try another approach.
+We could try to reduce this coupling in a similar way we did with Lucid in the previous example- by making all events "namespaced", aggregating them and forwarding to "private" topics but we can predict what that will look liks to instead let's try another approach.

-## Example 3.1: Basic Pub/Sub with jQuery

-Side note: if the previous basic pub/sub technique works for you but you don't want all the weight of Amplify.js, you can achieve the same thing by using a small jQuery plugin called Tiny Pub/Sub.

-All we changed was calls to ``amplify.publish/amplify.subscribe`` to ``$.publish/$.subscribe``.
-Also, because this uses jQuery Events internally, each callback receives a ``event`` object which it ignores.
-That's may be accpetable for your needs.

-## Example 3.2: Event emitters with Lucid

-Here we're using Lucid.js to add public event emitters to each component and wiring them up after they are constructed.
-Each component internally triggers events on its emitter.
-On the plus side, the code is pretty minimal and nicely decoupled.
-On the negatie side, we need to expose more public functions on each component to wire them up (e.g. ``update`` in the ``editor`` used to be private) and we needed this new ``emitter`` property on each component.

-## Example 3.3: Lucid event aggregation
+## Example 8: Postal Message Bus

-In this example we are able to hide some of those unwanted public functions by taking advantage of Lucid's ``pipe`` function which allows you to forward events.
-This requires us to rename events so that they are "namespaced" using dots.
-Lucid allows for "sub events" using dot notation, so we're also able to log all events in the ``centralHub`` emitter based on the component.
-On the plus side, we're able to minimize the surface area of each component and gained some logging functionality.
-On the negative side, there's more code to wire up the events than in the previous example and we still need the public ``emitter`` property on each component.
+[Postal.js](https://github.com/ifandelse/postal.js) provides feature-rich, AMQP-style message bus.
+The most important difference over simple event delegation is that all messages flow within "channels" instead of only topics.
+This provides a natural boundary to work in.

+In this example, we've modified our components to publish and subscribe to  events to only their own channels, e.g. 'PortfolioEditor.portfolioChanged'.
+We then use the ``postal.linkChannels`` function to forward events from one component to another.

+	$(document).ready(function () {

+		// BONUS! postal wiretap: listen to all messages with optional filters var wireTap = new postal.diagnostics.DiagnosticsWireTap("console", function (env) {
+			console.log(_.pick(JSON.parse(env), 'channel', 'topic', 'data'));
+		});

+		// postal linkChannels: forwards messages from one channel/topic to another postal.linkChannels(
+			{ channel: 'PortfolioEditor', topic: 'portfolioChanged' },
+			{ channel: 'PortfolioProfile', topic: 'update' });

+		postal.linkChannels(
+			{ channel: 'PortfolioProfile', topic: 'foundBadInvestments' },
+			{ channel: 'PortfolioEditor', topic: 'highlightInvestments' });

+		var viewModel = {};

+		viewModel.profile = new PortfolioProfile();

+		viewModel.editor = new PortfolioEditor({
+			investments: [{ name: "MSFT", percentage: 25 },
+						   { name: "GOOG", percentage: 25 },
+						   { name: "APPL", percentage: 50}]
+		});

+		ko.applyBindings(viewModel);

+	});

+### Pros

+Our components are completely decoupled.
+This is very similar to the example with Lucid except we don't need to expose that ``emitter`` property and with Postal, we get event aggregation features for free.

+We also are using a cool feature called a wire tap to monitor the postal message bus.
+Check your console for all the messages that are fired as the app is initialized and used.
+This is very useful when relying on messaging to glue together your components.

+Arguably we could have built the same solution using Amplify, but Postal's channel concept and other features makes it much easier to do so.

+### Cons

+Postal requires [Underscore.js](http://underscorejs.org/) which we've been using all along.

+---

 ## Example 4: Message Bus with Postal.js